Hodgkin lymphoma: Staging

 The absence of systemic symptoms is signified by adding "A" to the stage; the presence of systemic symptoms is signified by adding "B" to the stage.
-For localised extranodal extension from mass of nodes that does not advance the stage, subscript "E" is added.
+For localized extranodal extension from mass of nodes that does not advance the stage, subscript "E" is added.
 Splenic involvement is signified by adding "S" to the stage.
 The inclusion of "bulky disease" is signified by "X".

 Pathology

 Macroscopy

 Affected lymph nodes (most often, laterocervical lymph nodes) are enlarged, but their shape is preserved because the capsule is not invaded.
 Usually, the cut surface is white-grey and uniform; in some histological subtypes (e.g. nodular sclerosis) a nodular aspect may appear.

 A fibrin ring granuloma may be seen.

 Microscopy

 Microscopic examination of the lymph node biopsy reveals complete or partial effacement of the lymph node architecture by scattered large malignant cells known as Reed-Sternberg cells (RSC) (typical and variants) admixed within a reactive cell infiltrate composed of variable proportions of lymphocytes, histiocytes, eosinophils, and plasma cells.
-The Reed–Sternberg cells are identified as large often bi-nucleated cells with prominent nucleoli and an unusual CD45-, CD30+, CD15+/- immunophenotype.
+The Reed–Sternberg cells are identified as large often bi-nucleated cells with prominent nucleoli and an unusual CD45−, CD30+, CD15+/− immunophenotype.
 In approximately 50% of cases, the Reed–Sternberg cells are infected by the Epstein–Barr virus.

 Characteristics of classic Reed–Sternberg cells include large size (20–50 micrometres), abundant, amphophilic, finely granular/homogeneous cytoplasm; two mirror-image nuclei (owl eyes) each with an eosinophilic nucleolus and a thick nuclear membrane (chromatin is distributed close to the nuclear membrane).
 Almost all of these cells have an increased copy number of chromosome 9p/9p24.1.